WhiteBowlerHat/Fog-Project/Readme.md

 For now, you have a bank of 7 images (can change).
 The program has two main functions :
--fog : hide the message
+- fog : hide the message
--wind : uncover the message
+- wind : uncover the message

 The program needs an symetric key (example: "key")